many-things/ethermint/x/evm/spec/08_params.md

 ## Chain Config

-The `ChainConfig` is a protobuf wrapper type that contains the same fields as the go-ethereum `ChainConfig` parameters, but using `*sdk.Int` types instead of `*big.Int`.
+The `ChainConfig` is a protobuf wrapper type that contains the same fields as the go-ethereum `ChainConfig` parameters, but using `*sdkmath.Int` types instead of `*big.Int`.

 By default, all block configuration fields but `ConstantinopleBlock`, are enabled at genesis (height 0).